TOAST-DOCS/Storage-Block-Storage/en/overview.md

 ```

 Create partitions, with `New-Partition`.
 Each option is described as follows:
-* -DiskNumber: Select the disk number to create partitions for.
+- DiskNumber: Select the disk number to create partitions for.
-* -AssignDriveLetter: Set for automatic assignment of drive letters for newly-created partitions.
+- AssignDriveLetter: Set for automatic assignment of drive letters for newly-created partitions.
-* -UseMaximumSize: Select the entire available disk volumes with the partition size.
+- UseMaximumSize: Select the entire available disk volumes with the partition size.

 ```
 PS C:\Users\Administrator> New-Partition -DiskNumber 1 -AssignDriveLetter -UseMaximumSize